wcrum/labby/backend/docs/terraform-cloud-service.md

 2. **Start a Lab** using the template.
 The service will:
    - Create a new workspace named `lab-{shortID}`
-   - Upload a default Terraform configuration (AWS EC2 instance)
+   - Upload the specified Terraform configuration from the source directory
    - Trigger a Terraform run
    - Provide credentials with workspace access